aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

 ### Let's play! 🎮